dmbarreiro/ng-davinents-lib/README.md

 Contains davinents Angular component library and a test project where the library is used, both can be found under `projects` folder.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

+## Requirements

+The library depends on [Hammer.js](https://hammerjs.github.io/) for gesture detection, install it in your project with `npm install --save hammerjs`.

 ## Install

 To install the library using npm: